davidbauch/QDaCC/README.md

 Calculating the emission spectrum for the resonator mode `h` centered around `1.5meV` expanding for `500mueV` in both directions.
 The Fourier transformation is evaluated for `1000` points, resulting in $d\omega=1\mu eV$.

-    --GS 'h,GX,h+GX:1.5eV,1.5eV,1.5eV:1meV,1meV,1meV:2000,2000,2000'
+    --GS 'h,G=X,h+G=X:1.5eV,1.5eV,1.5eV:1meV,1meV,1meV:2000,2000,2000'

-Calculating the emission spectra for the resonator mode `h`, the radiative transition `GX` and the superposition of both `h+GX` using the same parameters as before.
+Calculating the emission spectra for the resonator mode `h`, the radiative transition `G=X` and the superposition of both `h+G=X` using the same parameters as before.

 ---